 - I hung out with my sister and my mom.
 Thankfully they both happened to be with me!
 Having a health scare always seems to make us re-evaluate everything doesn’t it?
 Like spending time with the people who mean the most to us.
 What’s the point of letting it get to that anyway?
 Be with the people you love.
-Unfortunately, my man was 6000 miles away so Skype would have to do in his case.
+Unfortunately, my man was 6000 miles away so video calls would have to do in his case.

 Stress and your menstrual cycle

 If you’re having a hard time believing that stress can cause these issues then I have news for you.
 Modern women are in a full-on hormonal crisis.
-Hundreds of women come to me each year because of serious menstrual problems and fertility issues.
+Thousands of women come to me each year because of serious menstrual problems and fertility issues.

-The common denominator across the board is chronic stress on their minds and bodies – jobs, co-workers, spouses, kids, mile-long to-do lists, parents, perfection pressure, over-exercising, under-eating etc etc. Women need to know that they are much more prone to the effects of stress than men because we have a lot of hormonal crosstalk happening.
+The common denominator is chronic stress on their minds and bodies – jobs, co-workers, spouses, kids, mile-long to-do lists, parents, perfection pressure, over-exercising, under-eating etc etc. Women need to know that they are much more prone to the effects of stress than men because we have a lot of hormonal crosstalk happening.

 Our hypothalamus in our brain (reactor to stress) is directly linked to our adrenals (cortisol producers), and they are directly linked to our thyroid (energy producer) and ovaries (period/baby producers).
 Too much cortisol means too little thyroid and reproductive hormones.